15 Life Coaching Tips Even Seasoned Coaches Forget

 Learn to Let Go

-Being accommodating, to keep a client relationship that’s draining your energy, is never worth it.
+Being accommodating to keep a client relationship that’s draining your energy is never worth it.
 Ever.
-It’s going to affect your personal wellbeing and your work with other clients too, so it’s better not to let it drag on for too long.
+It will affect your personal well-being and your work with other clients too, so it’s better not to let it drag on for too long.

 Some potential reasons you would want to fire a client are:

-• They miss payments or repeatedly show up late and cancel last minute
+• They miss payments or repeatedly show up late and cancel at the last minute.

-• Either of you seem to be developing romantic feelings for the other one
+• One of you seems to be developing romantic feelings for the other.

-If any of these are true for you, or you simply feel uncomfortable working with someone, it’s better for both of you if you end things.
-Yes, breaking up is never nice.
-But you can (and should) do it in a professional manner and tell them that they are no longer a fit for you.
+If any of these are true (or you simply feel uncomfortable working with someone), it’s better for both of you if you end things.
+Breaking up is never nice, but you can (and should) do it in a professional manner and tell them that they are no longer a fit for you.

 [ Read: How To Fire a Coaching Client (The Exact 3 Emails to Send) ]